jbchouinard/torndbpool/README.md

 ## Requirements

- - MySQLdb
+ - MySQL-python >= 1.2.5
- - sqlalchemy
+ - SQLAlchemy >= 1.0.9
- - torndb
+ - torndb >= 0.3

 ## Usage

     \# from torndb import Connection
     from torndbpool import PoolConnection as Connection